wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 sudo apt -y purge unattended-upgrades
 ```

-I particularly uninstalled this component because I observed huge CPU occupation of a process of the same name.
+I particularly uninstalled this component because I observed high CPU occupation by a process of the same name.
 You may or may not need to do the same, depending on your system configuration.

 To completely disable all updates, check out the files under the directory `/etc/apt/apt.conf.d/`.
 Certain files